inmanta/inmanta-core/docs/source/quickstart.rst

 ---------------

-With our new LAMP module we can reduce the amount of required configuration code in the main.cf file by using more *reusable* configure code.
-Only three lines of site specific configuration code are left.
+With our new LAMP module we can reduce the amount of required configuration code in the main.cf file by using more *reusable* configuration code.
+Only three lines of site-specific configuration code are required.

 .. code-block:: ruby
     :linenos: